Why should I use Centerbridge instead of one of those big tax resolution firms or my local CPA or Enrolled Agent (EA)?

 When will my back taxes expire?

 The IRS statute of limitations for taxes expiring is 10 years after they have been assessed.
-Having said that, the clock stops (“tolls”) for an OIC, bankruptcy or other tax relief measure in the event you fail to fulfil the plan.
+Having said that, the clock stops (“tolls”) for an OIC, bankruptcy or other tax relief measure in the event you fail to fulfill the plan.